dlin-code/ArcaneSim/README.md

 ## Why I made this

-I'm applying for junior/graduate graphics programming positions and wanted to build something that shows I can work with graphics APIs like Vulkan.
-This project demonstrates my understanding in rendering pipelines, shader programming, and 3D math.
+I created this project to deepen my understanding of the software pipeline and graphics rendering.

-Built in February 2026, updated June 2026
+Built in February 2026, updated August 2026